JoshuaMukherjee/AcousTools_Paper/README.md

-The code to reproduce the figures in `AcousTools: A 'Full-Stack', Python-Based, Acoustic Holography Library` <br>
+The code to reproduce the figures in `AcousTools: A 'Full-Stack', Python-Based, Acoustic Holography Library` can be found [Here] (https://github.com/JoshuaMukherjee/AcousTools_Paper/tree/main)<br>

 The code file to generate each figure is labeled as `FIG_<N>_<Name>.py` - simply run the file using `python3 <file_name>` <br>